rafaeljvieira/SymptomsQoLAllergicRhinitis/README.md

 - Fraunhofer Institute for Translational Medicine and Pharmacology ITMP, Allergology and Immunology, Berlin, Germany
 - MASK-air SAS, Montpellier, France

-## Contents

-In supplement.pdf, you may find:

-- **Supplementary Methods**: Additional details regarding the methodology described in the main manuscript.
-- **Table S1**: Characteristics of the MASK-air sample used.
-- **Table S2**: Spearman correlation coefficients between Visual Analogue Scales (VAS) referring to allergy symptoms and utilities or EQ-5D VAS (both considering all patients and restricting to patients who had filled in the full EQ-5D questionnaire).
-- **Table S3**: Differences in utilities and EQ-5D VAS levels associated with not well controlled nose, eye, and asthma symptoms, considering all participants.
-- **References**: Supplementary references supporting the supplementary methods.

 ## License